-Any evidence of fraud, waste or abuse, or suspicion of, should be reported to the Region 9 AAA Compliance Officer immediately.
+Any evidence of fraud, waste or abuse, or suspicion of, should be reported immediately.
 All allegations and suspicions are taken seriously and investigated by the Special Investigations Unit (SIU), which consists of the Compliance Officer and other designated staff members.
-Individuals can report sensitive matters concerning the Region 9 AAA using a variety of methods.
+Individuals can report compliance issues or sensitive matters concerning Region 9 AAA using a variety of methods.